yongkangc/nlp-from-scratch/Report.md

 ### Part 1: Baseline System

 #### Approach

 The baseline system uses Maximum Likelihood Estimation (MLE) to estimate emission probabilities from the training data.
 For each word, it predicts the tag with the highest emission probability.
 To handle rare or unseen words (frequency < 3), we implement smoothing by replacing them with specialized `#UNK#` tokens (e.g., `#UNK-CAPS#` for all-caps words).
 This improves generalization to unseen data.

 #### Limitations

-The model assumes tag independence, predicting each word’s tag without considering its neighbors.
+The model assumes tag independence, predicting each word's tag without considering its neighbors.
 This oversimplification ignores natural language dependencies (e.g., a determiner often precedes a noun), limiting its accuracy.

 ### Part 2: Viterbi Algorithm

 #### Approach

 The Viterbi algorithm enhances the baseline by incorporating a Hidden Markov Model (HMM) with both emission and transition probabilities.
 It uses dynamic programming to find the most probable tag sequence:

 1. **Initialization**: Compute probabilities for the first word using START transitions and emissions.